zassmin/TicTacToeDocumentation/TicTacToeDeck.md

 # Getting Started

-* `Find the Repo here: https://github.com/zmontesd/TicTacToeSkeleton...`
+* `Find the Repo here: https://github.com/WomenWhoCode/TicTacToeSkeleton`
 * `Fork it, instructions here: https://help.github.com/articles/fork-a-repo`
-* `Clone it to your computer, follow this: ....`
+* `Clone it to your computer`
 * `Open the App in your text editor, i.e. Sublime or Komodo Edit`

 # Gemfile